raduschirliu/jsboids/README.md

 # jsboids
-An attempt at creating boids in JS
+An attempt at creating a boids simulation in JS using p5js